 While many parents become experts at how their health insurance, government benefits and SSI work, they have no knowledge of medical directives and/or living wills and what those plans will do for the care of their special needs kids.
 Here are some basic guidelines to discuss with your Estate Planner:

-2. Work directly with an estate planner after knowing the full scope (as much as possible) about the child’s condition in case special instructions or care are called for and need to be provided.
+2. Work directly with an estate planning attorney to detail the full scope (as much as possible) of the child’s condition in case special instructions or care need to be provided.